In the morning my voice is worse. When Susan asks how our show went as I’m fixing breakfast, all I can do was croak.

 She had us there.

 Hippie took a breath and stood up for us.
 “They were celebrating for me because I did something really good, Ma.
 They wouldn’t let me drive because they’re responsible.
 I just never had beer before.
 And look, Ma, I got paid fifty bucks, just like everyone else for our performance.”
-He showed her the money.
+He shows her the money.

 “You got paid to go to a party?”